Confusion and conflict stir online after Trump’s premature claim of victory

 Far-right influencers lined up behind Trump, praising him for going “on offense” and lashing out at social networking services for applying labels to his posts noting that the count was still ongoing.
+Some of the president’s most avid supporters and online provocateurs falsely suggested that the slow uptick in votes for Democratic candidate Joe Biden reflected evidence of fraud.
+The comments at times went viral, despite efforts from companies including Twitter to tag the comments as misleading.

+“This is a statistical impossibility— LOL.
+Time to open an investigation,” tweeted Candace Owens, a former communications director for the conservative youth organization Turning Point USA.
+“Democrats are trying to cheat.
+There is no denying that now.”

 There were notable exceptions, however.
 Ben Shapiro, a conservative pundit with a vast online following, wrote in a tweet shortly after the president’s remarks from the White House, “No, Trump has not already won the election, and it is deeply irresponsible for him to say he has.”